 Airline cards with their generous sign-up bonuses can be great for those who live in a hub and know which airline they’re using for a big trip.
 However, if you’re a frequent traveler but not a frequent flier on a single airline, you’ll need reward points that are a bit more flexible.

 Both of these cards let you transfer your points into travel loyalty programs.
 We covered the CSP’s partners above.
-The Starwood Preferred Guest card ($65 per year) covers more than 30 airlines (and all but a couple let you transfer on a 1-for-1 basis).
+The Starwood Preferred Guest card ($0 introductory annual fee for the first year, then $95) covers more than 30 airlines (and all but a couple let you transfer on a 1-for-1 basis).
 Between these two cards, you’ve got United, American, Delta and Southwest covered, in addition to a slew of international carriers.
 Marriott, Hyatt and Starwood hotels are covered, too.
 If your carrier or hotel isn’t on the list, you can also use your CSP to book travel via Chase Ultimate Rewards – and get a 20 percent discount.

 One caveat is that you’ll basically have two currencies of rewards – one cache with Chase and the other with AmEx – and no ability to move them from one card to the other before converting to airline miles.
 You might be able to find a work-around, though.
 For example, you could transfer points from both cards into British Airways Avios – and then redeem your Avios with American Airlines (a British Airways partner).

 The bottom line: Together, these cards encompass nearly 40 hotel and airline transfer partners, and Chase Ultimate Rewards offers a back-up option for any travel that’s not included.
 That means just two cards are basically doing the job of a wallet full of airline and hotel cards.